ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/SEV_rating/en.md

 | 2 | Moderate design flaw | Harms gameplay to the point where it's typically also noticeable to a regular user, e.g. a big jump in a low difficulty.
 In practice, this is often a combination of multiple notable reasons, e.g. being both too difficult to read and an unwarranted difficulty spike. |
 | 3 | More or less unplayable | Contains game-breaking elements that make the map impossible to properly play, e.g. two objects on the same tick. |

-Below are examples of SEV ratings (formatted as *Obviousness/Severity*) and how they are roughly interpreted by evaluators:
+Below are examples of SEV ratings and how they are roughly interpreted by evaluators:

 | SEV | Description |
 | :-- | :-- |